-I read an article recently that some onliners may have to literally change their names because so much of what they posted online, particularly in their younger years. would not be viewed as complimentary (especially by potential employers).
+I read an article in my online travels stating that some may have to literally change their names because so much of what they posted online would be embarrassing down the road.
+Particularly across social channels where their commentary would not be viewed as complimentary (especially by potential employers).

-Having been online from the start I have always been cognizant of this fact.
-I’ve kept my personal life off-line — except for enough to let folks know I am a real human being when they visit my Websites.
-An example here on my WordPress Consulting site…
+Having been online longer than most, I have always been cognizant of this fact.
+From the very beginning.
+I’ve kept my personal life off-line for the most part.
+Except for enough to let folks know I am a real human being when they visit my websites.
+You can see an example on my consulting site where I post 17 Tidbits that make me who I am.

 Because… What Happens Online, Stays Online!